 Informed Consent Process:

 Eight of the twelve sites had violation related to the informed consent process.
 The wrong version of the informed consent document (ICD) was used at one site, which was not approved by the IEC.
 At one site, there were language errors in the ICD, with over-writing noted in the ICD documents as well.
-Another issue noted related to informed consent process was the presence of legally acceptable representatives (LAR) signatures in some ICDs, along with the signatures of the study participants.
+Another issue noted related to informed consent process was the presence of legally acceptable representatives (LAR) signatures in 2 ICDs, along with the signatures of the study participants.
 In some ICDs, the names of the participants or the investigators were found missing.
 At one of the sites, the approval date of the translated version of ICD was not found.

 One participant at one trial site was interviewed, to assess the participants’ understanding of the study.
 This site was previously advised by the IEC to re-consent based on a previous act of trial consent violation.
 It was found that the participant had good understanding of the trial after the consenting procedure.